awunderground/aaronrwilliams/content/teaching/_index.md

 +++

-The R programming language is a powerful tool for data analysis that can help people with experiences ranging from student to CEO, and fields ranging from academic to corporate, find meaning in their data.

-I offer three unique half- or full-day on-site workshops featuring introduction to R, data visualization in R, and creating R tools for organizations.
+I offer on-site, virtual, and hybrid half-, full-, and multi-day workshops in R programming, data visualization, and creating R tools for organizations.
 Workshop attendees will learn practical R skills that will improve the quality of their work and discover approaches to programming away the mundane. _All workshops and workshop examples can be adjusted to meet the specific needs of your organization._

-Workshops begin with a clear motivation, followed by an explanation of the approach and code, and end with hands-on examples.
-Attendees will understand the why and the how of approaching analytical problems with a programming language like R.
+Workshops are designed around hands-on examples that demonstrate theory and practice.
+Attendees will understand the why and the how of approaching analytic problems with a programming language like R.

 I bring my experience as a data scientist and public policy researcher to your data.
 We won’t just copy and paste code until a sensible answer appears.
 We will work to understand each decision so that attendees leave prepared to tackle questions that haven’t been asked and problems that haven’t yet appeared.